-An intensive outpatient program can help people to transition from more intensive treatment programs (i.e. residential) to life after rehabilitation.
+An intensive outpatient program can help people to transition from more intensive treatment plans and programs (i.e. residential) to life after rehabilitation.
 IOPs are also beneficial for those who suffer from mild forms of addiction rather than severe ones.
 While in an intensive outpatient program, individuals can develop relapse prevention skills and discover ways to continue improving their emotional and mental health.
 This can be life-changing in the most positive ways.

 Medication-Assisted Treatment (MAT)

-Medication-assisted treatment for substance abuse is a treatment method that uses FDA-approved medications.
+Medication-assisted treatment for substance abuse is a substance abuse treatment method that uses FDA-approved medications.
 MAT works in combination with addiction therapy modalities to provide a comprehensive approach to recovery.
 The medications used in medication-assisted treatment can be useful for various purposes, including pain reduction and the blocking of desirable effects from drugs and alcohol.

 While people withdraw from drug and alcohol use, they may experience quite a bit of discomfort.
 Some people may also seek to use their substance of choice again to cause the unpleasant symptoms of withdrawal to subside.
 The medications used in MAT can help prevent both of these instances.

 Dual Diagnosis Program